nhsengland/Dementia/Memory Assessment Services (MAS) Dashboard/README.md

 # Memory Assessment Services (MAS) Dashboard

+This folder contains the SQL scripts for the MAS Dashboard([https://future.nhs.uk/DCNFutures/view?objectID=40667984])

 Please note this information is experimental and it is only intended for use for management purposes.

 There are two folders in the MAS Dashboard folder: